splendor-pro/data/data_set/README.md

 ## 1.3.Corebos
-Corebose is a relatively large CMS project (over a million rows), and we tested this project both to demonstrate the performance of our tools on large projects and to test the ability to find anchor points.
+Corebose is a relatively large CMS project (over a million lines PHP code), and we tested this project both to demonstrate the performance of our tools on large projects and to test the ability to find anchor points.

 - read model
 ```php